aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/create-secret.md

 ### AWS Console

-If you choose to use the AWS Console, navigate to the [AWS Secrets Manager Console](https://console.aws.amazon.com/secretsmanager/landing), an click on the **Store a new Secret** orange button, on the right hand side of the screen.
+If you choose to use the AWS Console, navigate to the [AWS Secrets Manager Console](https://console.aws.amazon.com/secretsmanager/landing), an click on the **Store a new secret** orange button, on the right hand side of the screen.

 ![store-new-secret](./assets/store-new-secret.png)